Best Of17 min read

 Nimble

 Nimble takes a different approach than most CRMs.
-Instead of being pipeline-first, it's relationship-first.
-It pulls in social media data, email history, and contact info to give you a rich, unified view of every person in your network.
-For freelancers who rely heavily on referrals and long-term relationship nurturing — think consultants, coaches, writers — Nimble is genuinely excellent.
+Instead of focusing on the pipeline, it's built around relationships.
+It pulls in social media data, email history, and contact info to give you a complete view of every person in your network.
+For freelancers who rely heavily on referrals and long-term relationship building — think consultants, coaches, writers — Nimble is genuinely exceptional.

-The browser extension is a standout feature.
-You can hover over someone on LinkedIn, Twitter, or a website and instantly see your full relationship history with them — when you last talked, what you discussed, any notes you've added.
+The browser extension is a real standout.
+You can hover over someone on LinkedIn, Twitter, or a website and instantly see your complete relationship history with them — when you last talked, what you discussed, notes you've added.
 It feels almost like having a superpower.
-(That said, $24.90/month with no free tier is a real barrier for early-stage freelancers, and I think Nimble underestimates how much that single decision costs them in potential users.)
+But here's the thing: $24.90/month with no free tier is a real barrier for early-stage freelancers, and I think Nimble really underestimates how much that single pricing decision costs them in potential users.

 Key Features: